Yoast/wordpress-seo/readme.txt

 	* Major overhaul of the way the plugin deals with post meta values.
 This should fix a truck-load of bugs and provides improved security.
 	* Major overhaul of the way the plugin deals with taxonomy meta values.
 This should fix a truck-load of bugs and provides improved security.

+	* Fixed: Renamed a number of options as they ran the risk of being overwritten by post type/taxonomy options which could get the same name.
+This may fix some issues where options did not seem to get saved correctly.

+	* Fixed: if page specific keywords were set for a static homepage, they would never be shown.
+	* Fixed: bug where taxonomies which were on an individual level set to noindex and sitemap include 'auto-detect' would still be shown in the sitemap
+	* Fixed: bug in canonical urls where an essential part of the logic was skipped for singular posts/pages
+	* Fixed: category rewrite rules could have errors for categories without parent categories.
+	* Fixed: bug in delete_sitemaps() - wrong retrieval of needed options.

+	* Fixed: Admin -> Dashboard -> Failed removal of the meta description from a theme file would still change the relevant internal option as if it had succeeded.
+	* Fixed: Admin -> Titles & Meta's -> Post types would show attachments even when attachment redirection to post was enabled.
+	* Fixed: Admin -> Social -> Corrected adding of hidden fb_admins fields to social form.
+	* Admin -> Multi-site -> Added error message when user tries to restore to defaults a non-existent blog (only applies to multi-site installations).

 	* Bow out early from displaying the post/taxonomy metabox if the post/taxonomy is not public (no use adding meta data which will never be displayed).

-	* Added error message when user tries to restore to defaults a non-existent blog (only applies to multi-site installations).
-	* Fix bug in delete_sitemaps() - wrong retrieval of needed options.
-	* Failed meta description removal would still change the relevant option as if it had succeeded.
-	* Corrected adding of hidden fb_admins fields to social form.
-	* Renamed a number of options as they ran the risk of being overwritten by post type/taxonomy options which could get the same name.
+	* Fixed: post meta -> SEO score indicator -> wpseo_translate_score() would never return score, but always the css value.
+	* Fixed: post meta -> SEO score indicator -> wpseo_translate_score() calls were passing unintended wrong parameters
+	* Fixed: post meta -> page analysis -> text analysis did not respect the blog character encoding.
+This may or may not solve a number of related bugs.
+	* Fixed: post meta -> often wrong meta value was shown for meta robots follow and meta robots index in post meta box so it appeared as if the chosen value was not saved correctly.
+	* Fixed: post meta -> meta robots advanced entry could have strange (invalid) values.
+	* Fixed: post meta -> since v1.4.22 importing from other plugins would import data even when the post already had WP SEO values, effectively overwritting (empty by choice) WPSEO fields.
+	* Fixed: post meta -> A few of the meta values could contain line breaks where those aren't allowed.

+	* Fixed: taxonomy meta -> breadcrumb title entry field would show for taxonomy even when breadcrumbs were not enabled
+	* Fixed: taxonomy meta -> bug where W3TC cache for taxonomy meta data wouldn't always be refreshed when it should and sometimes would when it shouldn't

 	* Added sanitation/improved validation to $_GET and $_POST variables if/when they are used in a manner which could cause security issues.
-	* Admin -> Titles & Meta's -> Post types would show attachments even when attachment redirection to post was enabled.
-	* Fixed: wpseo_invalid_custom_taxonomy() message (html issue).
-	* Fixed: wpseo_translate_score() would never return score, but always the css value.
-	* Fixed: wpseo_translate_score() calls were passing unintended wrong parameters
-	* Fixed: category rewrite rules could have errors for categories without parent categories.
-	* Fixed: text analysis did not respect the blog character encoding.
-This may or may not solve a number of related bugs.
 	* Fixed: wrong file was loaded for the get_plugin_data() function.
-	* Fixed: often wrong meta value was shown for meta robots follow and meta robots index in post meta box so it appeared as if the chosen value was not saved correctly.
-	* Fixed: meta robots advanced entry could have strange (invalid) values.
-	* Fixed: if page specific keywords were set for a static homepage, they would never be shown.
-	* Fixed: since v1.4.22 importing from other plugins could have imported data when the post already had WP SEO values.
-	* Fixed: A few of the meta values could contain line breaks where those aren't allowed.
-	* Fixed: Bug where taxonomies which were on an individual level set to noindex and sitemap include 'auto-detect' would still be shown in the sitemap
-	* Fixed: bug in canonical urls where an essential part of the logic was skipped for singular posts/pages
-	* Fixed: breadcrumb title entry field would show for taxonomy even when breadcrumbs were not enabled
-	* Fixed: bug where W3TC cache for taxonomy meta data wouldn't always be refreshed when it should and sometimes would when it shouldn't
-	* Fixed: some small html validation issues
+	* Fixed: several html validation issues
 	* Improved 403 headers for illegal file requests as suggested by [cfoellmann](https://github.com/cfoellmann)